-All Waubonsee students have their own individual email account, accessible through the mywcc portal (see "ABCs of Waubonsee" section for more information).
-Using this or any other personal email account, students may email many Waubonsee departments and staff and faculty members.
-For a directory of email addresses, visit www.waubonsee.edu.
-Here you can look up an instructor or staff member and instantly connect with them via email, or simply find their address and phone number for future reference.
+All Waubonsee students are assigned an individual student "waubonsee. edu" email account.
+Student can access their email through the mywcc portal (see "ABCs of Waubonsee" section for more information).

+Students should email faculty, staff and departments using their waubonsee email.
+For a directory of email addresses, visit www.waubonsee.edu/directory.
+You can look up an instructor or staff member and instantly connect with them via email, or simply find their campus address and phone number for future reference.